SurvivrrHayde/file-flex/CONTRIBUTING.md

 ## Review Process

-- Once submitted, the maintainers of File Flex will review your pull request.
+- Once submitted, I will review your pull request.
 - Engage in discussions if there are comments or questions.
 - If changes are requested, make them in your branch, re-push, and the pull request will automatically update.
-- If your pull request is approved, a maintainer will merge it.
+- If your pull request is approved, I will merge it.

 ## Additional Guidelines